+Harassment in the workplace is inappropriate and may be illegal.
 Harassment in the workplace is inappropriate and not tolerated by the District.
 Harassment is any verbal or physical conduct designed to threaten, intimidate or coerce another person, including but not limited to comments that are offensive or unwelcome, distribution, display or discussion of material the ridicules, insults or shows hostility or disrespect toward an individual, regarding or because of a person's national origin, race, color, religion, age, gender, sexual orientation, pregnancy, disability or other protected status, as well as unwelcome sexual advance, requests for sexual favor, and other verbal or physical conduct of a sexual nature.
-Any employee of the District who has experienced or witnessed harassment shall report the incident to a supervisor who is not involved in the offending conduct or to the General Manager.
+Any employee of the District who has experienced or witnessed harassment shall report the incident to a supervisor who is not involved in the offending conduct or to the general-manager.
+The reporting shall be done in writing.
+General Manager.
 The person(s) to whom the matter is reported will then do the following:

-- 1. Notify the General Manager, unless the General Manner is the subject of the complaint. - 2.
-Notify the appropriate supervisor unless that supervisor is the subject of the complaint.
-In the event that the supervisor is the subject of the complaint, then the General Manager will follow the investigation procedure outlined below.
+- Notify the general managerGeneral Manager, unless that personthe General Manner is the subject of the complaint. - Notify the appropriate supervisor unless that personsupervisor is the subject of the complaint.
+In the event that the supervisor is the subject of the complaint, then the general managerGeneral Manager will follow the investigation procedure outlined below.